 Light and heat

-We invested $4 million in energy-saving retrofits to our buildings, swapped out conventional lights for energy-saving LED lights or compact fluorescent bulbs.
+We continue to invest money into energy-saving retrofits to our buildings by switching conventional lights for energy-saving LED lights or compact fluorescent bulbs.
 We also installed programmable temperature controls to reduce power usage.
 The improvements generate several hundred thousand dollars of savings a year and have paid for themselves via an innovative financing arrangement with McKinstry, an engineering and energy services firm.

-In construction, reusing existing structures and reclaiming materials are some of the best ways to reduce consumption of resources and cut down emissions.
-Our new residence hall will meet Leadership in Energy and Environmental Design (LEED) Gold sustainability standards.
-Future construction and renovations will also adhere to LEED standards, a policy that grew out of a student-led initiative.
+In construction, reusing existing structures and reclaiming materials are some of the best ways to reduce consumption of resources and cut emissions.
+Per a student-led initiative, all future construction and renovations will adhere to Leadership in Energy and Environmental Design (LEED) standards.

-The Community Services Building, built in 1915, is in the National Register of Historic Places It was originally an engineering building, and we needed to renovate it to create the campus Welcome Center.
-As part of our commitment to our heritage, we decided to bring it up to 21st century environmental standards while preserving its links to the past.
-The Welcome Center is now a campus centerpiece.
+The Community Services Building, originally an engineering structure built in 1915, is on the National Register of Historic Places.
+When the campus needed to renovate it to create the Welcome Center, we decided to bring it up to 21st century environmental standards while preserving its links to our heritage.

 - The new structure earned a LEED Gold rating.